 Konark with its tranquil ambience, magnificent seashore and the enthralling heritage sites is considered as an idyllic religious and holiday destination.
 The place also has a mention in the Puranas (an holy text of the Hindus) as Mundira or Mundirasvamin, a name that was consequently replaced by Konaditya or Konarka.
 One should not miss out this spot as there is simply no end to the marvelous Tourist attractions in Konark.

-Undoubtedly the Sun Temple, Konark is one of the most prominent Tourist Attractions in Konark.
+Undoubtedly the Sun Temple, Konark is one of the most prominent tourist places in Konark.
 The temple is devoted to Sun God and is now recognized as a World Heritage Site.
 This 13th century architectural splendor was built by King Narasimhadeva who belonged to the Ganga dynasty.
 The most stunning feature of this temple is that it has similarity to a chariot with 24 giant wheels being pulled by 7 horses.
 The temple resembles the mythological image of the sun god on his seven-horse-drawn carriage journeying through heaven.

 The archaeological museum is also worth paying a visit, which is a repository of brilliant Oriyan architecture.
 Some are exclusive pieces like the medieval stone block, the opulently decorated Navagraha slab originally placed over the front door of the temple.
 Tourist Attractions in Konark also include the fantastic beaches.
 The Konark beach is one such beach which has an enduting appeal to tourists.
 The long stretch of the golden sands with azure waters and cool sea breeze are worth paying a visit.
 One can indulge in the various water sports and sightseeing expeditions in Konark.